 Zookeeper allows Mesos to keep track of state across the resources.

 We use AWS EC2 because it has a mature API and allows us to scale infrastructure costs as needed.
 We developed an internal tool called Proviso.
 We use Proviso to manage our EC2 instances clusters.
 It stores the cluster state in Etcd, so we can reliably query, provision, and decommission instances.
 Once a new instance has been provisioned, we use Ansible to run the bootstrap template.
 This template installs the mandatory packages and sets up the tooling required to monitor the new instance and register it in the Mesos cluster.
 The bootstrap installs the bare minimum needed tools to get monitoring in place and the Mesos agent running on the machine.

 Karl Matthias https://github.com/relistan

-In following articles I plan on overviewing in more detail the individual software components with examples.
+In the following articles, I plan to overview the individual software components in more detail with examples.

 comments powered by Disqus